Krithika-Bhuvan/Krithika-Bhuvan/README.md

 Krithika is a Data Scientist and has over 14 years professional work experience and combines her interdisciplinary skills in health data science, informatics and applied statistics for numerous projects.

-Her work focuses on using cloud computing and high-performance computing (HOC) for analyzing large-scale genomic and omics data.
-She employs machine learning, applied statistics, and systems biology techniques for in-depth analysis.
+Krithika employs machine learning, applied statistics, and systems biology techniques for in-depth analysis.
 Additionally, she applies her data science skills to clean, manage and analyze clinical and genomic data; and develop new algorithms.
+Her work also involves using cloud computing and high-performance computing (HPC) for analyzing large-scale data analysis.

 ## 🌈 Recent work (selected)